 Championship games.
 Star-studded friendlies.
 World Cup qualifiers.
 Marquee concerts.

-Home to Sporting Kansas City and an active MLS sellout streak that approaches 80 games, state-of-the-art Children's Mercy Park has established itself as a premier sports and entertainment venue in the United States.
-Just five years since its opening in 2011, the stadium has welcomed thousands of fans for the country’s biggest soccer matches, hosted championships at the college, professional and international levels, and become an annual stop for famous musicians.
+Home to Sporting Kansas City and an active MLS sellout streak that eclipses 100 games, state-of-the-art Children's Mercy Park has established itself as a premier sports and entertainment venue in the United States.
+Just seven years since its opening in 2011, the stadium has welcomed thousands of fans for the country’s biggest soccer matches, hosted championships at the college, professional and international levels, and become an annual stop for famous musicians.

 Below is a collection of the major events in Children's Mercy Park history—from unforgettable cup finals and pivotal international matches to high-profile friendlies and live music shows.
 Given the stadium’s acclaimed track record during its young existence, this list is sure to grow in the coming years.

 Sporting KC vs. Chicago Fire – June 9, 2011

 Sporting Kansas City opened its new stadium to rave reviews as an over-capacity crowd of 19,925 filled Children's Mercy Park for its first ever match.
 The state-of-the-art venue helped Sporting Kansas City set a path toward long-term growth and success in Major League Soccer.